 Explore 374,980 accommodation options available in Florida and find a welcoming home for a relaxing holiday.
 HomeToGo instantly presents you with the best offers by comparing the listed accommodation options.

 Recommended holiday lettings in Florida

-Rent a holiday apartment, home or cottage in Florida: from £41 per night
+Rent a holiday home, apartment or cottage in Florida from just £23 per night

 Best holiday homes with a patio or terrace